 If the provisionally winning bidder does not meet these requirements or otherwise fails to comply with applicable regulations or the terms of the FSN, BOEM reserves the right to not issue the lease to that bidder.
 In such a case, the provisionally winning bidder will forfeit its bid deposit.

-Within 45 calendar days of the date that the provisionally winning bidder receives copies of the lease, it must pay the first year's rent using the pay.gov Renewable Energy Initial Rental Payment form available at: https://pay.gov/paygov/forms/formInstance.html?agencyFormId=27797604.
+Within 45 days of the date that the provisionally winning bidder receives copies of the lease, it must pay the first year's rent using the pay.gov Renewable Energy Initial Rental Payment form, available at: https://pay.gov/paygov/forms/formInstance.html?agencyFormId=27797604.
 Subsequent annual rent payments must be made following the detailed instructions contained in the “Instructions for Making Electronic Payments,” available on BOEM's Web site at: http://www.boem.gov/New-York/.

 Non-Procurement Debarment and Suspension Regulations: Pursuant to regulations at 43 CFR part 42, subpart C, an OCS renewable energy lessee must comply with the Department of the Interior's non-procurement debarment and suspension regulations at 2 CFR 180 and 1400.
-The lessee must also communicate this requirement to persons with whom the lessee does business relating to this lease, by including this term as a condition in its contracts and other transactions.
+The lessee must also communicate this requirement to persons with whom the lessee does business relating to this lease, by including this term as a condition in their contracts and other transactions.

 (b) You will then be able to ask the BOEM Director for reconsideration, in writing, within 15 business days of bid rejection, under 30 CFR 585.118(c)(1).
 We will send you a written response either affirming or reversing the rejection.

 The procedures for appealing final decisions with respect to lease sales are described in 30 CFR 585.118(c).